Purchasing With a Tax-Deferred Payment (TDP)

 Watch your pay stubs to ensure that your deductions started.

 Your TDP agreement remains valid while you are on unpaid leave or temporarily off payroll for any reason, as long as an employer-employee relationship exists.
 Your payroll office should resume your deductions when you return to work.

 If you change your employer to another Michigan public school, you must complete a TDP Addendum (R0625C)

-If 90 days have passed, you'll have to set up a new TDP agreement.
+If you were purchasing military service or repaying previously refunded contributions, and 90 days have passed, you'll have to set up a new TDP Agreement.
 Ask ORS for a recalculated Member Billing Statement and complete a new agreement form as described earlier in this section.

 If, for some unforeseen reason, you find that you must leave public school employment before you're able to pay off your TDP balance, you have a few options for the remainder.
 How you handle it depends on whether you need the credit to qualify for a pension and insurances.

 - Get partial credit.
 Prorated credit will be granted for universal buy-in, military, maternity/paternity/child rearing, nonpublic education, and post-1974 out-of-system public education employment purchases.

 Prorated credit will not be granted for TDP agreements not paid in full for pre-July 1981 sabbatical leave, pre-1974 out-of-system public educational service, state of Michigan service, repayment of refunded contributions, or weekly workers' compensation.
 To receive credit for these service credit types, your balance must be paid in full.